bigspring/monolith/readme.md

 	bower, grunt-cli

+2. Update bower-fetched dependencies

-2. Run this command from the project root to fetch and install local dependencies as defined in package.json:
+3. Run this command from the project root to fetch and install local node packages as defined in package.json:

 	$ npm install

-3. Finally, run grunt with no args from the project root:
+4. Finally, run grunt with no args from the project root:

 	$ grunt